jnyfah/CuriousX/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/jnyfah/CuriousX?color=red)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/400c60bf7e00462d880d5d782adec10e)](https://www.codacy.com/gh/jnyfah/CuriousX/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jnyfah/CuriousX&amp;utm_campaign=Badge_Grade)

-# CuriousX
+# CuriousX: A Miniature Compiler

+CuriousX is a mini subset of C++ language created for educational purposes, to help understand how compilers work and how to build a simple programming language.
+It is designed to mimic the structure of a typical compiler and includes features such as lexical analysis, syntax analysis, and semantic analysis.
+Additionally, it includes a symbol table for tracking variables and their types, and a type inference system for identifying the types of expressions.

-This repo is for people who are curious about how compilers work, compilers are just one part of the toolchain that help  build programs from source code to executable to learn more visit [what is CuriousX](https://jenniferchukwu.com/posts/curiousx)
+This repo also includes a visualization of each stage of the compiler, to learn more visit:  [what is CuriousX](https://jenniferchukwu.com/posts/curiousx)

-CuriousX is a mini subset of C++ language created just for fun and out of curiosity, a visualization of each stage would also be created and maybe a web playground too !!

 ## Features
 -   Print
--   Variables (strings, integer and float)
+-   Variables (integer and float)
--   if statements
 -   Expressions (add, subtract, divide, and multiply)
 -   Operator precedence
--   Operator comparisons
 -   Statements
 -   __Target Architecture:__ X86 and ARM